- Digital disruption is changing the accounting profession

-“Going forward, accountants need to be increasingly technology-aware, and understand how new technologies can best serve their clients.
-This awareness goes beyond automation technologies which to date have focused on efficiencies,” Stevens says.
+"Going forward, accountants need to be increasingly technology-aware, and understand how new technologies can best serve their clients.
+This awareness goes beyond automation technologies which to date have focused on efficiency," Stevens says.

 Organisations need to take initiative

-Dr Hansen believes it’s the responsibility of organisations to equip their staff with the right tools, resources and techniques to build resilience.
-A resilient and self-aware workforce can increase productivity, enhance creativity and improve the general wellbeing of staff members.
+Dr Kollo believes it's the responsibility of organisations to equip their staff with the right tools, resources and techniques to build resilience.
+An educated, resilient and self-aware workforce can increase productivity, enhance creativity and improve the general wellbeing of staff members.

 Despite recent corporate interest in this space, Dr Hansen is concerned that many firms mistakenly believe that one resilience-building technique can be a "silver bullet" for all staff.
 Dr Hansen argues that different people respond to different techniques, and thus organisations should include a variety of techniques in resilience building programs, so that staff can find what works for them.